- About Us

 A visa application will not be escalated solely based on a client's proposed date of travel.
 The Australian Embassy Visa Office endeavours to finalise a high percentage of all visa applications within our standard processing times.
 Clients are also reminded to provide the following documents at the time of lodging the visa application:

-Applying for a marriage / birth certificate or CENOMAR from the National Statistics Office?
+Applying for a marriage / birth certificate or CENOMAR from the NSO?

-Clients should only apply for an NSO document(s), once a visa application has been submitted at the Manila Visa Office, and at the request of a visa processing officer.
+Clients should only apply for a National Statistic Office (NSO) document, once a visa application has been submitted at the Manila Visa Office, and at the request of a visa processing officer.